Wildlife Conservation Funding

 To date, the fund has raised over 6 million dollars, and supports more than a dozen conservation projects in 15 countries, mainly in South America, Asia and Africa.
 The funds are not targeted at specific species; Instead, they are allocated to projects selected by conservation experts from a pool of applicants, Purcell explained.
 Bractzkowski praises the model, which allows the fund to give money to various non-profit organizations, including small and medium-sized ones.
 He adds that support from a formal body such as the UN is also an advantage.
 “I think it’s definitely a good step in the right direction.”

-See also Importance Of Wildlife Conservation
+See also Wildlife Conservation And Habitat Preservation

 The fund’s flagship program is a $2 million project that supports a range of activities to protect the 2.6 million hectare (6.4 million acre) Leuser Rainforest ecosystem in Sumatra, an important habitat for elephants, rhinos, tigers and orangutans, Erica says.
 Fleet: Program and Project Support Manager at UNDP.
 The money was also transferred to the development of wildlife efforts after the devastating wildfires in Australia in 2019 and 2020, and to a project in Mongolia that aims to support local people in protecting endangered snow leopards.